jstndhouk/jstndhouk/README.md

 <h2> Hi, I'm Justin Houk!</h2>
-<p><em>Eager Software Developer looking to launch my software development career!
-I have four years of professional experience as a construction engineer specializing in Mechanical, Electrical, Plumbing and Building Technology systems.
+<p><em>  I have four years of professional experience as a construction engineer specializing in Mechanical, Electrical, Plumbing and Building Technology systems.
 Throughout these four years I have learned invaluable problem solving, leadership and management skills that give me a unique set of skills coming into the software engineering space.
+I used the skills learned in the bootcamp to help FLEETCOR as a QA Analyst.
+Feel free to check out my work and reach out if you have any questions for me!

 </em></p>